 - Lower your body slowly into a squatting position without letting your knees cave.

-- Pause briefly before pushing your body up through your heels to return to a standing position.
+- Pause briefly before pushing your body up through your heels to return to standing.

 Do this about 10-15 times for an excellent set.
 If you have trouble performing this exercise while standing freely, you can also do squats by standing in front of a dining chair and lowering yourself to the seat with careful control, then returning to a standing position as soon as your rear touches without fully sitting down.

-Incline pushups can be a great and effective exercise for the muscles of the arms, chest, back, and shoulders.
+Incline pushups can be a great and effective exercise for the arms, chest, back, and shoulders muscles.
 Perform incline pushups by following these steps:

 - Place your hands on the surface or edge of a table, dresser, or wall about shoulder-width apart.